 Hello, my name is Ethan Thompson and I teach media and cultural studies at Texas A&M University - Corpus Christi.
+I'm currently a research and teaching fellow with the Peabody Awards program at the University of Georgia.
 My research focuses on comedy and television culture, both historical and contemporary.
 This blog is my catch-all site for my own not completely cooked, not completely random thoughts about TV, movies, and whatever else I find out there I'm interested in that warrants more than a Facebook post.
 You can find links to my books below, or click on my Academia.edu or LinkedIn profile to find links to some of my published articles.

 TV Family: A Documentary

-An education version of my documentary will soon be available through the Media Education Foundation, and the full length version is now being submitted to film festivals.
+An education version of my documentary is available through the Media Education Foundation, and the full length version is now being submitted to film festivals.
 Click on the photo to visit the TV Family blog.

 How to Watch Television